holmesjoli/tableausdkExtension/README.md

 ### tableausdk
 1. Download [tableauSDK package](https://downloads.tableau.com/tssoftware/Tableau-SDK-Python-Win-64Bit-10-3-19.zip)
-2. Move the downloaded package from the Downloads folder to the folder where you keep your Python repositories and rename the file to tableausdk^[This makes it easier to install the package later on and is consistent with how many Python packages are named].
+2. Move the downloaded package from `Downloads` to the folder where you keep your Python repositories and rename the file to tableausdk.
 3. Install the package.
 In Bash (Terminal/Command Line) navigate to the place where the package is stored.
 Navigate to the top folder, e.g. `cd tableausdk`.
 Then build and install the package using the following commands.

 ```